pivotal/docs-tap/scst-scan/choreographer.md

 During processing and upon completion, try performing `kubectl describe` on the `sourcescan` and `imagescan` resources to see the `Status` section.

-**NOTE:** Detailed information about vulnerabilities found will not display in the output from `kubectl describe; it is instead sent to the Metadata Store, where it can be queried there.
+**Note:** Detailed information about vulnerabilities found will not display in the output from `kubectl describe; it is instead sent to the Metadata Store, where it can be queried there.

 ## Querying the Metadata Store for vulnerability results using the Insight CLI